MohamedHamed19m/capl-docs-parser-mcp/README.md

 ## Project Structure
 - `main.py` — Entry point for the parser (CLI and importable)
-- `MCP_Server.py` — Hosts the parsing logic as an MCP server.
+- `MCP_Server.py` — Hosts the parsing logic as an MCP (Model Context Protocol) server.
 - `inputs/` — Example input files (Markdown)
 - `README.md` — This documentation
+- `README_MCP.md` — Detailed documentation for the MCP server.

 ## MCP Server

-The `MCP_Server.py` file hosts the documentation parsing logic as a `FastMCP` server, allowing the functionality to be accessed as a remote tool.

-### Functionality

-The server provides tools for searching and parsing Vector CAPL documentation from Markdown files.
-It uses the `VectorDocParser` from `main.py` to extract structured information.

-### Tools

-- **`search_capl_function_docs`**: Searches a directory for Markdown files matching a function name, parses them, and returns structured information for the matches.
-- **`parse_md_file`**: Parses a single specified Markdown file and returns its structured content.
+This project includes an MCP (Model Context Protocol) server that exposes the documentation parsing and search functionality as a set of tools for AI agents.

+For detailed information on how to use the MCP server, its available tools, and how to connect to it, please see `README_MCP.md`.

 📘 Example CAPL Documentation